gioangeloella/content-system-toolkit/content-system-strategy-template.md

 ---

-## Rollout — Horizons, Not Just Phases
+## Rollout — in horizons

-Sequential phases imply a level of control over the timeline that most real rollouts don't have.
-Consider framing your rollout as **horizons** — broader time windows that acknowledge parallel workstreams.
+Consider framing your rollout as **horizons** — broader windows of time that acknowledge parallel workstreams that overlap.

 **Horizon 1 — [Foundation + Bridge]** *([timeframe])*
 Build the backbone while a bridge solution holds the team.
-Standards, initial tooling, governance standing up.
+Standards, initial tooling, and governance are up and running.

 **Horizon 2 — [Scale + Sustain]** *([timeframe])*
 Scale what works.
 Extend into adjacent workflows (e.g., engineering).
 Quality becomes structural — enforced by the system, not by a person.

 > **Why horizons:** They're more honest about the reality of building a system while it's already in use.
-They also give you room to absorb slippage without missing a milestone.
+They also give you more wiggle room to timing pivots without missing a milestone.

 ---

-## What Success Looks Like
+## What success looks like

-Three metrics maximum for a one-pager.
+Three metrics max for a one-pager.
 Each should be measurable and tied to a business outcome.
-If you don't have baselines yet, describe the cadence or timeline instead of committing to a number you can't defend.
+If you don't have baselines yet, describe the cadence or timeline instead of committing to a number you can't achieve and defend.

-Balance three types:
+Three metric types to balance:
 - **An adoption metric** — are people using the system?
 - **A quality metric** — is the output getting better?
 - **An efficiency metric** — is the system saving time or reducing rework?

 > **Tip:** If a metric has no baseline yet, use a directional or cadence-based framing ("Monthly audits, baseline set in Q[X]") instead of a hard percentage.
-It reads as rigorous rather than aspirational, and you won't have to defend a number you invented.
+It comes across rigorous vs. aspirational, and you won't have to defend a number you "invented".

 ---

 ## Footer

-Version number, function name, your name, and date.
-Reinforces that this is a living, owned document.
+Version number, function name, your name, your title, and date.
+Reinforces that this is a living document owned by you.

 ---

-## Notes on Using This Template
+## Tips on using this template

-- **One page (max 2 pages) is the discipline.** If it doesn't fit, it's not essential enough to lead with.
+- **Although called a "one-pager", two pages is more realistic if you're not a fan of mousetype.** If it doesn't fit into two pages, it's not essential enough to lead with.
-- **Lead with business language, not craft language.** The audience for a strategic one-pager usually doesn't think about content design daily.
+- **Lead with business language, not craft language.** The audience for a strategic one-pager doesn't think about content in their day-to-day.
-- **The "what this is not" section is your most important defense.** Don't cut it to save space.
+- **The "what this is not" section is a key defense.** Don't nix it to save space.
 - **Version it.** A version number signals the document evolves as the function matures.
 - **Revisit it quarterly.** A strategic one-pager should change as reality changes.
 The one you write at launch won't be the one you're using in six months.